Panel Board Eliminated – Updated Air Force ROTC Scholarship Requirements

 Please also check out our books available on Amazon on the ROTC Scholarship as well as West Point!

-Listen to our recent podcast on the ROTC interview process below.
+Listen to our premium podcast episode on the ROTC interview process here.
 This episode looks at how to prepare for and ace the interview and talks with media expert Colonel Lee Reynolds, former head of Armed Forces Network- Baghdad.